About the Journal

 - the submission exhibits novelty and progress of scientific results.

 If the submitted manuscript passes the initial screen, the Editor-in-Chief will recruit reviewers to assess the merits of the manuscript.
 Upon receipt of the reviews, the Editor-in-Chief will provide a recommendation to the authors stating whether the submission is accepted as is, revised, or rejected.
-Note that TEAMS makes use of a double-blind review process in which the Editor-in-Chief knows the identity of the authors but the reviewers or authors do not.
 Our policy is to have a definite editorial decision by the end of the second review round.

 TEAMS strives to provide high-quality feedback to all authors within 30 days for each review round.
 The decision of the Editor-in-Chief (Reject, Major Revision, Minor Revision, and Accept) is emailed to corresponding author.
 The e-mail message will contain any reviews submitted and also in case of revision is needed the information for the steps needed in preparing the re-submission.